FeatureBaseDB/go-pilosa/README.md

     * Added `SetFieldValue`, `Sum` and `Xor` calls.
     * Added support for excluding bits or attributes from bitmap calls.
 In order to exclude bits, pass `ExcludeBits: true` in your `QueryOptions`.
 In order to exclude attributes, pass `ExcludeAttrs: true`.
     * Customizable CSV timestamp format.
     * **Deprecation** Row and column labels are deprecated, and will be removed in a future release of this library.
-Do not use `ColumnLabel` option for `IndexOptions` and `RowLabel` for `FrameOption`.
+Do not use `ColumnLabel` option for `IndexOptions` and `RowLabel` for `FrameOption` for new code.
 See: https://github.com/pilosa/pilosa/issues/752 for more info.

 * **v0.5.0** (2017-08-03):
     * Supports imports and exports.